sitedata/checklyhq.com/site/content/blog/zero-downtime-instance-upgrades-with-terraform.md

 This is, again, specific to our situation as users don't interact with the workers directly.
 In a typical client/web server scenario the amount of 500 errors, or the lack of 200 response codes could function as a similar trigger.
-In the end, you need to establish your app is processing user request successfully, regardless of whether your deployment was successful.
+In the end, **you need to establish your app is processing user requests successfully, regardless of whether your deployment was successful**.

 Terraform also [provides a ton of monitoring providers](https://www.terraform.io/docs/providers/type/monitor-index.html) that you can hook into your deployment routine.
 If your particular monitoring solution is there, use it.